oleksandrmiti/no-bus/README.md

 ```

 Open http://localhost:3000 to view it in your browser.

-🚀 Deployment on Vercel
-The easiest way to deploy is with Vercel:

-Push your code to GitHub.
-Go to Vercel, import the project, and follow the setup instructions.
-Add the .env variables in Vercel’s dashboard.
-Learn more in the Next.js Deployment Documentation.

 # 🤝 Contribution Guidelines
 Contributions are welcome! 🚀 (I would suggest to use your own firebase setup for local testing and when you're ready push changes.)